srikanth-mokkapati/modern-pluto/src/pages/index.md

         style: button
 seo:
   title: Srikanth Mokkapati Blog
-  description: The preview of the Fresh theme
+  description: >-
+    This is a Personal Blog of Srikanth Mokkapati.
+Find More on Technolgy, Software and Personal Finance
   extra:
     - name: 'og:type'
       value: website